RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

          2. Hotspots - locates and returs information about dense region in our data.
 Less changing model.
 Ex- locate time in a day where max requests are made to an app
    3. Kinesis Firehose -

-      1. Load data in s3, Redshift, ElasticSearch, Splunk
+      1. Load data from s3, Redshift, ElasticSearch, Splunk
       2. Fully managed service, no need of administration
       3. Near realtime, 60sec latency minimum
       4. Automatic scaling